toverainc/willow-autocorrect/README.md

 ### Accuracy
 Our schema also has the concept of "accuracy".
 For learned commands users thumbs up/thumbs down/re-arrange matches and we can use this to influence the match weighting as well.
+We will expose this via the WAS Web UI.

 ### Getting Aggressive
 We currently only grab the first result from Typesense and retry HA once with it.
 We might want to tweak this.